MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

     - Enter `weather-regex` for the **What is the name of this trigger (RegEx)** value.
     - Enter `weather` for the **Please input regex pattern** value.

-    > The text entered in the regex pattern text box is a simply regular expression pattern that will cause the bot to look for the word *weather* in any incoming message.
+    > The text entered in the regex pattern text box is a simple regular expression pattern that will cause the bot to look for the word *weather* in any incoming message.
 If weather is present, the message becomes a **recognized intent**.

 1. Now that the trigger is created, you need to configure an action for it.
 In the authoring canvas for the trigger, elect the **+** symbol under your new **weather-regex** trigger node.
 Then in the list of actions, select **Dialog Management** and select **Begin a new dialog**.
 1. With the **Begin a new dialog** action selected, in the properties pane, select the **getWeather** dialog from the **Dialog name** drop-down list to start the **getWeather** dialog you defined earlier when the **weather-regex** trigger is recognized.